 2. Where to Travel

-Climatic conditions are most important when you’re taking your cat with you.
+Climatic conditions are most important when you’re taking a step to travel with cat.
 While summers are the most preferred time for traveling, hot weather is something that should be considered before if you wish to travel with your cat.
 No matter what breed you have, you might consider heading towards cooler destinations.
 It is also important to keep your cat’s personality in mind.

 3. Health and Safety